kalAnglin/python-challenge-1/README.md

 - Total price of order calculated and displayed to customer, once loop is exited, by getting the sum() of a list comprehension used to multiply the price by the quantity for every item in the order list.
 (11)

 ## Recommendations
+Application should also prompt user to enter email and phone number to build a customer database for direct marketing, texting campaigns, social medica engagements, and rewards or loyalty programs.

 [^1]: https://www.appstar.net/5-reasons-every-food-truck-needs-a-pos-system/